pemsley/coot/blog/_posts/2018-06-06-coot-spin-test.md

 Doing the same on my 2-year old MacBook Pro gave 5 FPS.

-Perhaps 60 &#8491; should be the new standard.
+Perhaps 60 &#8491; should be the new standard, but for now, let's quote both the FPS at a radius of 12 and at 60  &#8491;.